-Tulane’s multidisciplinary education provides students the opportunity to apply what they are learning inside of the classroom to benefit the surrounding community.
-As the only private research university to have a public service requirement, Tulane provides an undergraduate education of equaled quality while uniting academics and action, classroom and communities through which students, faculty, and community partners dedicate themselves to the transformation of civic life.
+Tulane’s interdisciplinary education provides students the opportunity to apply classroom learning to benefit the surrounding community.
+As the first private research university to institute a public service requirement, Tulane provides an undergraduate education of equaled quality while uniting academics and action, classroom and communities through which students, faculty, and community partners dedicate themselves to the transformation of civic life.

 Tulane pairs the resources of a large research university with the benefits of a small liberal arts college.
-Tulane is one of the few research institutions in the country where almost all undergraduate courses are taught by full-time faculty, small class sizes are the norm and Tulane faculty members are both accessible and approachable.
+Small class sizes are the norm, and faculty members are both accessible and approachable.

-Our 6,500 undergraduate students are able to choose from over 75 different majors and minors.
+Our 7,916 full-time undergraduate students are able to choose from over 75 different majors and minors.
 By completing Tulane's core curriculum, students are exposed to academic foundations in writing, foreign language, scientific inquiry, and cultural knowledge.

 All students enter as undergraduates through the Newcomb-Tulane Undergraduate College.
-Once a student selects a major, they become affiliated with one of 5 undergraduate schools, which are Architecture, Business, Liberal Arts, Public Health and Tropical Medicine, and Science and Engineering.
-It is not difficult to double major across schools, because all students remain part of the unified undergraduate college.
+Once a student selects a major, he or she becomes affiliated with one of 5 undergraduate schools: Architecture, Business, Liberal Arts, Public Health, or Science and Engineering.
+Students combine our 75+ majors into unique double majors (even across schools), because all students remain part of the unified undergraduate college.

 Tulane also encourages students to enhance their college experience by studying abroad.
-Tulane's Study Abroad Office offers over 80 different programs in over 40 different countries.
+Tulane's Office of Study Abroad offers over 100 different programs in over 40 different countries.